khaledhassan/shell/README.md

     * other directories/paths (is this even necessary?)
     * single character `?`
 * Extra credit: Tilde expansion
+    * works when at the beginning of a token; should be ignored in other places, but currently isn't
 * Extra credit: File name completion

 Features implemented